mmuratarat/mmuratarat.github.io/_pages/faq.md

 SVMs have a nice dual form, giving sparse solutions when using the kernel trick (better scalability).

+#### What is the best separating hyperplane?

+In general, we can find multiple separating hyperplane between two classes.
+However, The best separating hyperplan is  the one that maximizes the distance to the closest data points from both classes.
+We say it is the hyperplane with maximum margin.

 #### What is the optimization problem for Support Vector Machines?

 __Hard-Margin Classifier__

-In an a training set where the data is linearly separable, and you are using a hard margin (no slack allowed), the support vectors are the points which lie along the supporting hyperplanes (the hyperplanes parallel to the dividing hyperplane at the edges of the margin)
+In an a training set where the data is linearly separable, and we use a hard margin (no slack allowed) classifier.
+The support vectors are the points which lie along the supporting hyperplanes (the hyperplanes parallel to the dividing hyperplane at the edges of the margin).
+This type of SVM is also called maximal margin classifier.

 **Primal Problem**: